Frequently Asked Questions

 Can you provide a general overview of the master’s program?

 The OHSU Medical Physics master’s program is a 21-month program beginning in September (year one) and ending in June (year two).
 All students complete the same courses during their first year of study.
 During the second year, students elect to pursue a track in 1) radiation therapy physics, or 2) diagnostic imaging physics.
 A thesis project is also required of all students as part of the degree requirements.
 Our sample curriculum is available on our website here.
 Students traditionally continue on to a residency or further their education through a PhD in Medical Physics.
 Historically, cohort sizes range from 5-10 students.
-OHSU is Oregon’s only academic hospital, and the OHSU Medical Physics Program is the only CAMPEP-accredited program in the Pacific Northwest.
+OHSU is Oregon’s only academic hospital, and the OHSU Medical Physics Graduate Program is the only CAMPEP-accredited program in the Pacific Northwest.

 What steps should I take to apply for admission?